 Holding an agency All-Hands meeting in the near future… or wondering if you should start having them?

-- Today in Part 1, I share why you and your agency benefit from doing a quarterly All-Hands meeting.
+- Here in Part 1, I share why you and your agency benefit from doing a quarterly All-Hands meeting.

 - Then in Part 2, I share how to organize a successful agency All-Hands meeting (including the people involved, tips on content, and how to prevent common problems).

-- And finally in Part 3 in two weeks, I’ll share what to do if you need to share bad news at your All-Hands meeting.
+- And finally in Part 3, I share what to do if you need to share bad news at your All-Hands meeting.

 I’m a fan of All-Hands meetings, if you do them right.
 Why?
 Read on!